Second-Tier VA Loan Entitlement

 Besides being asked to pay the difference, all the other benefits of a VA loan would apply.
 No mortgage insurance, attractive interest rates, fixed terms, less stringent credit requirements, and the ability to pay the loan off early without penalty would still be available to the veteran as long as they are approved for the loan.

-VA Minimum Loan Amount
+VA Minimum Home Loan Amount

 This minimum loan amount was enacted many years ago.
 The idea was to ensure that qualifying veterans were not being forced to choose cheap homes in questionable areas that could later turn out to be a detriment.

-Basically, the qualifying veteran must get a home of at least $144,000, otherwise, the VA will not insure the home at all.
+The qualifying veteran must get a home of at least $144,000, otherwise, the VA will not insure the home at all.

 Summing Up Second Tier Entitlement VA Loans